Brexit Advice & Information

 Since 1st January 2021, Great Britain (England, Scotland and Wales), including the Channel Islands and Isle of Man, has become a Part 2 listed third country under the EU Pet Travel Scheme.

 Pet passports issued in Great Britain are no longer recognised by EU-member countries or Northern Ireland.
 So if you are from this part of the world, you will need to follow a different procedure to take your dog from England, Scotland and Wales to the EU or Northern Ireland.
 This means regrettably, additional documentation, health preparations and checks, every time you travel.
 Here is a list of certified veterinarians in England, Scotland and Wales able to provide export health certificates.

 Pet passports issued in Northern Ireland are also no longer valid.
 However, Authorities here are allowing an interim measure as long as you make changes to your pet passport by contacting your Northern Ireland veterinarian.

-Full compliance checks will be in place from 1 October 2021.
 When processes have been finalised, the relevant Authority’s website will be updated.
 A Frequently Asked Questions page on the Department of Agriculture, Environment and Rural Affairs (DAERA) website in Northern Ireland may shed some light on this complex process.
 A new style UK (Northern Ireland) branded EU Pet Passport will be available shortly and these will be distributed to veterinary practices.

 Regardless of these changes, TravelPaws recommends that you still travel with your pet passport for its information.